hphelion/documentation/hpcloudconsole.md

     <img src="media/VolumeImage4.png" width="580" alt="" />

-9. To attach the volume to an instance, click "Edit Attachments" under "Action" on the "Volumes" page.
+9. To attach the volume to an instance, click "Edit Volume" under "Action" on the "Volumes" page.

     <img src="media/VolumeImage5.png" width="580" alt="" />